✅ Best Practices

 - Test credentials systematically (avoid lockouts)

-- Keep BloodHound data updated
+- Keep attack-path data updated after each privilege gain

 - Watch for scope boundaries